Inimesh/CV/README.md

 _Explainer_

 Role summary:
-Actively engaging with visitors by giving talks and explaining exhibits, promoting science education to families, school groups and SEN visitors.
+Active engagement with visitors; giving talks and explaining exhibits, promoting science education to families, school groups and SEN visitors.

 Achievements:
-- Significantly contributed to research on exhibit topics (mainly relating to Chemistry); this was well-received and was documented and used by colleagues.
+- Significantly contributed to research on exhibit topics which was well-received and used presentation scripts.
-- Successfully held voluntary special subject talks based on collaborative and independent research, with positive feedback from visitors and managers.
+- Volunteered for feature subject talks based on collaborative and independent research, with positive feedback from visitors and line-managers.
-- Effective flexible time-management skills, keeping to a busy schedule that changed daily and was continually amended.
+- Effective time-management skills, keeping to a busy hourly schedule that changed daily and adapting to continuous amendment.
-- Marked improvement on public speaking and presentation skills, being able to quickly adapt to audiences with varied backgrounds and levels of subject knowledge.
+- Marked improvement on public speaking and presentation skills, being able to quickly adapt information to audiences with widely varying backgrounds and levels of subject knowledge.

+**Hospitality** (2018 - Feb 2021)
+_Waiter/Bar Staff/Back of House_

+Role summary:
+- Waiter: Serving food/drinks, customer care.
+- Bar Staff: Mixing + serving cocktails, customer communication.
+- Back of House Supervisor: ensuring smooth operation of a 1,500 capacity roof top bar and managing colleagues.

+Achievements:
+- Maintaining constant and clear communication with colleagues to solve problems - these skills have helped me develop highly effective pair-programming skills.
+- Understanding customer needs while ensuring a quality experience through positive engagement - these skills have helped my analysis of user stories/client requirements.
+- Attention-to-detail while processing long and complex orders with efficient execution - practice in finding efficiency in tasks has helped me with ensuring code quality.
+- Task prioritisation/identifying bottlenecks while working under pressure in a very busy environment - these skills have helped me plan projects and adapt to changing circumstances.

 ## Education